-“Pre-workouts are a blend of various individual supplements used to enhance energy, focus, and muscle protein synthesis.
-If your goal is to lift more or build more muscle, a pre-workout supplement could most definitely help!
-Although, you need to ensure your pre-workout contains specific ingredients in the correct doses to truly obtain these benefits.”
+Pre-workouts are a blend of various individual supplements used to enhance energy, focus, and muscle endurance.
+If your goal is to lift more, build more muscle, or run further and faster on a treadmill, a pre-workout supplement could most definitely help!
+However, you need to ensure your pre-workout contains specific ingredients in the correct doses to obtain these benefits truly.

 Do You Need Pre-Workout For Cardio?

 You don't need pre-workout supplements for cardio.
 You can get most of the ingredients found in pre-workouts from foods.
 You can get caffeine from coffee, protein from meat, creatine from herring, citrulline from watermelon, and nitrates from beetroots.

 But there’s a drawback to taking this route, as you need an insanely large amount of these foods to feel each ingredient’s energy-boosting effects.
 You would have to eat a pound of herring for 3-4 grams of creatine and over 2 pounds of watermelon for just 2 grams of citrulline.

 Therefore, most people, including myself, find that pre-workouts are a convenient way to get those ingredients in, helping maximize the effectiveness of cardiovascular workouts.

 Read Also - How Much Caffeine Is In Pre-Workout?